gillarkod/panopuppet/README.md

 * Export data to CSV with or without selected facts

 # Requirements
-PuppetDB requires at least PuppetDB 2.0 or higher Puppetv3
+PuppetDB requires at least PuppetDB 3.0 or higher (PDB 2.x is no longer supported from release v1.0.0) Puppetv3
 Python3
 Install requirements listed in requirements.txt